egonelbre/egonelbre.com/content/article/2016-09-23 debugging-and-improving-life.md

 * He taught me something valuable.
 * He created something beautiful.

-*I’m not sure how to merge them into a single whole and how to make it read beautifully… but I guess, the exact wording is less important than the actual meaning.*
+*I’m not sure how to merge them into a single whole and how to make it read beautifully ... but I guess, the exact wording is less important than the actual meaning.*

 *As such, I stopped feeling guilty about “wasting time” in forums answering random people’s questions.
 Teaching is something I truly enjoy, so until I go back to university or school to teach; it’s probably a good substitute.*

-Finding purpose may not be easy and may take time, but when you do… your life starts to make more sense.
+Finding purpose may not be easy and may take time, but when you do ... your life starts to make more sense.

 ---